 The 7 of Diamonds act similarly to jacks in that they capture everything on the floor.
 If all the cards on the floor are number cards that add to 10 or less, this is counted as a basra.
 However, if the cards exceed the value of 10 it is not counted as a basra and they do not earn the 10 bonus points.

 Once every card has been played, players count their cards.
 Partners add their scores together.
 The team with the most cards (27+) scores 30 points.
 In the event of a tie, in which player have both 26 cards, these points are carried into the next game and that winner takes the 30 points from the tie.

 Each jack and ace in the capture pile is worth 1 point.
-The 2 is worth 2 points and the 10 is worth 3 points.
+The 2 of clubs is worth 2 points and the 10 of diamonds is worth 3 points.